Border Gateway Protocol: AS number depletion and 32-bit ASNs

-The RFC 1771 BGP-4 specification coded AS numbers on 16 bits, for 64,510 possible public AS numbers.
+In 1995, the first BGP-4 specification coded AS numbers on 16 bits, for 64,510 possible public AS numbers.
 (Note: ASN 64512 to 65534 were reserved for private use and 0 and 65535 are forbidden.)
 In 2011, only 15,000 AS numbers were still available, and projections were envisioning a complete depletion of available AS numbers in September 2013.

-RFC 6793 extends AS coding from 16 to 32 bits, (Note: The 16-bit AS range 0 to 65535 and its reserved AS numbers are retained.) which now allows up to 4 billion available AS.
-An additional private AS range is also defined in RFC 6996.
-(Note: ASN 4200000000 to 4294967294 are private and 4294967295 is forbidden by RFC 7300.)
+In 2007 already, the AS coding was extended from 16 to 32 bits, while retaining the 16-bit AS range (0 to 65535) and its reserved AS numbers.
+This now allows up to 4 billion available AS numbers.
+An additional private AS range is also defined.
+(Note: ASN 4200000000 to 4294967294 are private and 4294967295 is forbidden.)
 To allow the traversal of router groups not able to manage those new ASNs, the new attribute AS4_PATH (optional transitive) and the special 16-bit ASN AS_TRANS (AS23456) is used.
 32-bit ASN assignments started in 2007.

 Load balancing

 Another factor contributing to the growth of the routing table is the need for load balancing of multi-homed networks.
-It is not a trivial task to balance the inbound traffic to a multi-homed network across its multiple inbound paths, due to limitation of the BGP route selection process.
+It is not a trivial task to balance the inbound traffic to a multi-homed network across its multiple inbound paths, due to limitations of the BGP route selection process.
 For a multi-homed network, if it announces the same network blocks across all of its BGP peers, the result may be that one or several of its inbound links become congested while the other links remain under-utilized, because external networks all picked that set of congested paths as optimal.
 Like most other routing protocols, BGP does not detect congestion.

-To work around this problem, BGP administrators of that multihomed network may divide a large contiguous IP address block into smaller blocks and tweak the route announcement to make different blocks look optimal on different paths, so that external networks will choose a different path to reach different blocks of that multi-homed network.
+To work around this problem, BGP administrators of that multihomed network may divide a large contiguous IP address block into smaller blocks and tweak the route announcement to make different blocks look optimal on different paths, so that external networks will choose a different path to reach different blocks of that multihomed network.
 Such cases will increase the number of routes as seen on the global BGP table.

 One method to address the routing table issue associated with load balancing is to deploy Locator/Identifier Separation Protocol (BGP/LISP) gateways within an Internet exchange point to allow ingress traffic engineering across multiple links.
 This technique does not increase the number of routes seen on the global BGP table.

 Security

 By design, routers running BGP accept advertised routes from other BGP routers by default.
 This allows for automatic and decentralized routing of traffic across the Internet, but it also leaves the Internet potentially vulnerable to accidental or malicious disruption, known as BGP hijacking.
-Due to the extent to which BGP is embedded in the core systems of the Internet, and the number of different networks operated by many different organizations which collectively make up the Internet, correcting this vulnerability (such as by introducing the use of cryptographic keys to verify the identity of BGP routers) is a technically and economically challenging problem.
+Due to the extent to which BGP is embedded in the core systems of the Internet, and the number of different networks operated by many different organizations that collectively make up the Internet, correcting this vulnerability (such as by introducing the use of cryptographic keys to verify the identity of BGP routers) is a technically and economically challenging problem.